werthm/FooAna/README.md

 FAVarPlotterEntry     : an entry (histogram(s) from file) to be plotted by FAVarPlotter

-FAUtils               : namespace with utility functions
+FAUtils               : namespace with utility functions FAUtilsA2             : namespace with utility functions related to the A2 experiment
 ```

 ## User Guide